Temporal structures of the X-ray photoemission problem: Introduction

 \section{Introduction}

-In this age of algorithms, methods specially designed to deal with time dependence have enriched the theory of condensed matter.
-Experimental progress toward understanding nonequilibrium properties \cite{Cui2014,PhysRevB.59.10935,Ferrier2016,CHERNEIII2001985}, ultrafast phenomena \cite{PhysRevLett.109.087401,PhysRevLett.111.153602,Foster2008,2018Mil8}, mesoscopic dynamics \cite{doi:10.1080/00107518508210991,TJThornton_1995,Reguera2005}, and other enigmatic residents of the time domain has aroused interest in such methods \cite{Fujisawa_2006,PhysRevB.85.085113,https://doi.org/10.1002/cphc.201301137}.
+In this age of algorithms, methods specially designed to deal with time dependence have enriched condensed matter theory.
+Experimental progress toward understanding nonequilibrium properties \cite{Cui2014,PhysRevB.59.10935,Ferrier2016,CHERNEIII2001985}, ultrafast phenomena \cite{PhysRevLett.109.087401,PhysRevLett.111.153602,Foster2008,2010SFKp103003,2018Mil8}, mesoscopic dynamics \cite{doi:10.1080/00107518508210991,TJThornton_1995,Reguera2005}, and other enigmatic features of the time domain has aroused interest in such methods \cite{Fujisawa_2006,PhysRevB.85.085113,https://doi.org/10.1002/cphc.201301137}.
 The most successful numerical procedures are offshoots of time-honored techniques that have proven successful in the computation of equilibrium properties and share their virtues and limitations with the parent methods.
-Time-Dependent Density Functional Theory (TD-DFT) \cite{PhysRev.140.A1133,PhysRevLett.52.997,Marques2004,Marques2006,Ullrich2012} and Time-Dependent Density Matrix Renormalization Group (TD-DMRG) \cite{PhysRevLett.69.2863,PhysRevLett.93.076401,PhysRevB.78.195317} offer good illustrations.
-TD-DFT is remarkably successful; for example, it has extended the domain of DFT beyond the ground-state densities.
-Like DFT, the time-dependent version is bound by the quality of the available density functionals.
-Thus, while including large systems in one, two, and three dimensions, its scope is restricted to weakly correlated systems.
+Time-Dependent Density Functional Theory (TD-DFT) \cite{PhysRev.140.A1133,PhysRevLett.52.997,Marques2004,Marques2006,Ullrich2012} and Time-Dependent Density Matrix Renormalization Group (tDMRG) \cite{PhysRevLett.69.2863,PhysRevLett.93.076401,PhysRevB.78.195317} offer good illustrations.
+TD-DFT is remarkably successful; for instance, it has extended the domain of DFT beyond just the ground-state densities.
+Similarly to DFT, the time-dependent version relies on the quality of the available density functionals.
+While it can handle large systems in one, two, and three dimensions, its application is primarily limited to weakly correlated systems.

-TD-DMRG emerged from DMRG to provide insight into the dynamical and nonequilibrium properties of strongly correlated systems \cite{PhysRevLett.93.076401,Trotzky2012,Hofstetter_2018,Zawadzki2023}.
-Parallel to the breadth of the parent method, the reach of TD-DMRG is limited by the dimensionality and size of the object under study \cite{https://doi.org/10.1002/ctpp.201610003,grundner2024complex}.
-For the typical unidimensional Hamiltonian, this limitation is practically irrelevant, inasmuch as sufficiently long lattices fit even in small computational budgets.
+tDMRG emerged from DMRG to provide insight into nonequilibrium properties of strongly correlated systems \cite{PhysRevLett.93.076401,Trotzky2012,Hofstetter_2018,Zawadzki2023}.
+Parallel to the breadth of the parent method, {the reach of tDMRG is limited by the growth of entanglement, which can restricts the accessible simulation times.
+This limitation becomes more severe with increasing dimensionality and system size \cite{Schollwock2011,https://doi.org/10.1002/ctpp.201610003,grundner2024complex}.}